 This area is known for being one of the city’s most picturesque, with a beautiful rugged coastline and stunning beaches.
-This beach is over a mile, and boasts different sections like the northern end with Scripps Pier and the southern end with the La Jolla Cave, which is popular with kayakers.
+La Jolla Shores is over a mile, and boasts different sections like the northern end with Scripps Pier and the southern end with the La Jolla Cave, which is popular with kayakers.
 Scuba diving is popular here as well, with the La Jolla Underwater Park in the southern part of the beach.
 There are permanent lifeguard stations that are located on the beach, that are helpful in letting you know about things like strong undercurrents.
 The adjacent grassy park is a great spot to watch the sun set with an impromptu picnic.
 Public parking is free, but get here early since the lot tends to fill up.

 Torrey Pines State Beach

 Located just above La Jolla, this beach is a bit more rugged, but equally as beautiful.
 To get to the beach you need to make your way down sandstone cliffs.
 The adjacent Torrey Pines State Reserve is a state park that boasts 2,000 acres of natural coastline with plenty of migrating shorebirds birds to watch.
 Go early if you want to have the beach to yourself (along with a few surfers).
 There is limited free parking on the side of the road, otherwise parking in the lot will coast you a hefty $12-$25 depending on the day and the demand.

 This southernmost city in California before you reach the U.S./Mexico border has a beach that is worth heading down south for.
 The Imperial Beach Pier is a great place to take a stroll and watch the fishermen with their daily catch.
 On the beach itself there are cafes and stores, as well as the Tin Fish, a casual seafood restaurant located on the pier itself.
 If you’re around on a Friday from 2pm-7pm (2pm-6pm in winter), make sure to check out the local farmers market in the Pier Plaza.